lue-bird/alternative-benchmark-runner/README.md

 suite =
     describe "array"
-        [ sort "range from 0"
+        [ rank "range from 0"
             (\f -> f 100)
             [ ( "with initialize", from0WithInitialize )
             , ( "with List.range", from0WithListRange )